 Thomas Hundt CEO of Smart Axiata

-As of October 2018, Joonaak has supported over 200 active small merchants on its platform and delivered more than 5,500 packages per month.
+As of January 2020, Joonak has supported over 200 active small merchants on its platform and delivers more than 17,000 packages per month.
+To date over 1.200 users have downloaded the iOS and android app.